NebulaTris/ami-code-vault/sem_3/readme.md

 The directory contains the following subdirectories:

 - cpp: Contains all the practical assignments of C++ programming language.</br>
-- dsa-in-c Contains all the practical assignments of Data Structures and Algorithms in C programming language.
+- dsa-in-c: Contains all the practical assignments of Data Structures and Algorithms in C programming language.

 # Usage
 To access the practicals of a particular subject, navigate to the respective subdirectory and find the required file.
 Each file contains the practical problem statement and its solution in the form of code.